-Stuart McCarthy joined the Australian Army in 1988 and continues his service as an officer to this day.
-Graduating from the Royal Military College – Duntroon in 1990, his diverse career has included a wide variety of roles in Australia, the Asia-Pacific, Africa, and the Middle East, including extensive operational service.
+Stuart McCarthy joined the Australian Army in 1988.
+Since graduating from the Royal Military College – Duntroon in 1990, his diverse career has included a wide variety of roles in Australia, the Asia-Pacific, Africa, and the Middle East, including extensive operational service.
 His early career as an engineer saw him employed as a troop commander, squadron second-in-command, junior staff officer and instructor, culminating in a posting as the Adjutant of the School of Military Engineering.
 In 1999 he deployed to Bougainville, Papua New Guinea, as the commander of a multi-national patrol in the Peace Monitoring Group.
 Having lived in Bougainville as a teenager, the opportunity this deployment provided for him to contribute to the peace process in his assigned districts made this the most rewarding experience of his long career.

 Towards the end of McCarthy’s Bougainville deployment he became a subject in an unethical drug trial for the antimalarial drug tafenoquine, conducted by Lieutenant Colonel (Dr) Peter Nasveld of the Australian Army Malaria Institute (AMI).
 Tafenoquine is a neurotoxic drug from the same class as mefloquine which, unlike mefloquine, was not and is not approved by national drug regulators.
 Nasveld was subsequently awarded a PhD and a James Cook University Dean’s Award for Excellence for this and other tafenoquine trials.
 His experiences in this trial led him to be deeply suspicious of the AMI’s activities, suspicions that were confirmed many years later.
 In 2009 researchers from WRAIR, the US military research institute that initially developed both drugs, found that “tafenoquine is more neurotoxic than mefloquine.”